ServiceNow CMDB Accuracy: Why Native Discovery Falls Short at Scale

 What Changes When ServiceNow CMDB Accuracy Is Restored

 • Impact analysis works as designed.
 Teams run reliable analysis knowing the CMDB reflects actual state, with no manual verification steps added before each CAB.
+The connection between ITIL change management and CMDB accuracy shows how significant this shift is in practice.

 • ITSM process adoption increases.
-When teams trust the CMDB, they use ServiceNow workflows as designed.
-When they do not trust it, they work around them.
+When ServiceNow CMDB accuracy is maintained, teams use ServiceNow workflows as designed.
+When they do not trust the data, they work around them.
+The pattern of workarounds is always a symptom of underlying data quality problems.

 Frequently Asked Questions